MaverickDe/JSmodule/README.md

 ```

-This is an open source project , hence the code can be reviewed , changed and if the change is worth it, it will be implemented
+This is an open source project , hence the code can be reviewed , changed or modified.

+You can and a pull request to contribute to this project .
+if the change you tried to implement  is significant, it will be implemented

 ```